Updated: Aug 11

 At the time I had handed over my cash, I got a huge receipt that would have been mind boggling in English, let alone that it was in Italian.
 I don't speak Italian.

 My mind was racing through the mental math surrounding a C$480-something change into Euros at a rate of 0.71-something (approximate rate at that time), split between two charts of “buy” and “sell”...
-I felt like Mr Bean and it wasn’t until I was being whisked away in my cab that I realised my accounting error.
+I felt like Mr Bean and it wasn’t until I was being whisked away in my cab that I realized my accounting error.

 But this kind of thing happens.
 We learn from it, we move on.
 We try our best not to let it happen again!